Aitchison College: Aitchison College

 The school also has a history of providing religious education and housing.
 A mosque was constructed for the religious education of Muslim students in 1900, and a Dharamshala was created in 1913.
-A separate Sikh mess was organized in 1907, followed by the creation of a separate kitchen for Halal food in 1938.
+A separate Sikh mess was organised in 1907, followed by the creation of a separate kitchen for Halal food in 1938.
 A Hindu temple was also constructed, which was later redesigned to hold the principal's office.
 Religious education was later made compulsory for Hindu and Sikh students.
 Until 1933, the school enforced a rule that separate boarding houses should exist for Muslims, Hindus, and Sikhs.

 Aitchison College has also changed its building make-up over the years.
 A separate building for the Preparatory School, which now holds classes for grades 7–9, was constructed in 1915, and the prefects system was established two years later.
 The school became affiliated with Cambridge University in 1933.
 In 1935, the policy of admission was broadened to include ordinary boys from surrounding areas.
 Following this policy, a separate house, Jubilee, was established for day boys.
 Classes for grades 9–13 were shifted from the main building to the newly constructed Barry Block (Senior School) in 1948.
 Following the independence of Pakistan in 1947, Muhammad Ali Jinnah was appointed Patron in Chief of the college in 1948.
 A separate building for Junior School, for Grades 1–5, was built in 1964.
 The war between India and Pakistan in 1965 disrupted school activities for a while but the normal school year resumed soon after the cease-fire.
 A number of modern buildings were constructed on the campus near the end of the 20th century, including an amphitheatre, a large library, computer and science laboratories, housing for staff members, a riding school, and squash and basketball courts.
 Since 2016, the college has added three new boarding houses, science innovation centre and upgraded chemistry laboratories, glass squash court and complex upgrade, new school library and administration centre, new cricket and rugby pavilions, new hardcourt tennis centre, electronic cricket scoreboard on its main ground, cricket academy centre, synthetic hockey field, arena polo ground, new entrance to senior school, an archives centre, new medical hospital wing, and additional staff and workers' housing.

 The college has been honoured with the commemorative postage stamp by Pakistan Post, for its 125 years anniversary.

+In February 2026, the gurdwara inside the college, reopened for Sikh prayer nearly eight decades after the Partition of India in 1947.
+The reopening coincided with the school's 140th anniversary.